Puget Sound Bird Fest

 Field Activities

 Centennial Trail in Snohomish County is built on the old Burlington-Northern railroad line.
 We’ll look and listen for the birds who live here year-round, such as Spotted Towhee, Song Sparrow, Bewick’s Wren, Yellow-rumped Warbler, and American Goldfinch; plus the birds who join us for the summer to raise their families, such as Warbling Vireo, Swainson's Thrush, Black-headed Grosbeak, and Common Yellowthroat.
 Neither “pishing” nor playing recordings will be used.
-This leisurely walk, led by Whitney Neufeld-Kaiser, will be from the Getchell Road access point to Lake Cassidy and back, which is 3.5 miles round trip.
+This leisurely walk, led by Peter Gurney, will be from the Getchell Road access point to Lake Cassidy and back, which is 3.5 miles round trip.
 The trail is 10 feet wide and graveled, with benches along the way and no change in elevation.
 A porta-potty is available in the parking lot.

 Join Bev Bowe for a walk through Yost Park in Edmonds.
-This walk is a follow-up to the "Basics of Birding for Beginners" class where we will look for some Spring migrants, along with the usual woodpeckers, thrushes, sparrows, warblers, and other local residents.
+This walk is a follow-up to the "Basics of Birding for Beginners" presentation where we will look for some Spring migrants, along with the usual woodpeckers, thrushes, sparrows, warblers, and other local residents.
 Leisurely pace with minimal hills.

 Join Jack Stephens to explore Juanita Bay Park, a little jewel of a birding spot tucked into the eastern shore of Lake Washington.
 With a combination of open grassland, trees, marsh, and open water, it can yield a surprising variety of birdlife.
 Expected sightings include Wood Duck, Pied-billed Grebe, Bald Eagle, and Osprey.
 With luck, we might find Virginia Rail, Swainson's Thrush, and migratory warblers.
 We will be walking a short distance on trails and boardwalks.
 Playback recordings will not be used.

 Roniq’s passions include mindful, urban and accessible birding, promoting female bird guides through her ‘Female Bird Guide Resource List’ as well as writing about the culture and joy of birds and birding at www.shebirds.com.
-Her focus is to create a safe and welcoming space for all to enjoy the outdoors.
-She believes strongly in the healing power of time spent in nature.

 95 Pine Street in Edmonds

-Pre-registration required through Puget Sound Express: https://www.pugetsoundexpress.com/birdfest/
+• Pre-registration required through Puget Sound Express: www.pugetsoundexpress.com/birdfest/

 The Puget Sound Bird Fest – in collaboration with Puget Sound Express – hosts a special birdwatching cruise in early June.
 The cruise will run 3-6pm to get the optimal viewing of sea birds returning to their nests.